hoge1e3/petit-node/README.md

 **A tiny Node.js–compatible runtime that runs directly in the browser.**

 petit-node executes a subset of Node.js without starting a server or spawning processes.
-Instead of emulating a full server environment, it evaluates Node-style JavaScript code directly in the browser, providing a REPL-like experience with a persistent virtual file system.
+Instead of emulating a full server environment, it **evaluates Node-style JavaScript code** directly in the browser, providing a REPL-like experience with a **persistent virtual file system**.

 Modules can be written, saved, and imported as ES modules or CommonJS modules.
-These modules can be rewrite and reloadable without refreshing browser entire pages. npm packages can also be used when stored in the virtual file system.
+These modules are **rewritable and reloadable** without refreshing browser entire pages. npm packages can also be used when stored in the virtual file system.

 This project is designed for **mobile-first programming**, where traditional Node.js workflows (terminals, ports, server restarts) are not needed at all.